Alamance County Vehicle Impound Guide

 Where Is Your Car?

-After a DUI arrest in Alamance County, your vehicle is typically towed to an official impound lot.
+After a DUI arrest in Alamance County, your vehicle is typically towed to a designated impound lot.
 Knowing where your car is located is the first step in getting it back.
+Here are two primary impound lots used in Alamance County:

 How to Find Your Vehicle